Emmotes/ic_spoilers/docs/season_3.md

         "pre": {"conditions": [
             {
                 "condition": "upgrade_purchased 10682",
-                "desc": "Spurt Increases the damage of Champions two slots away by $amount%" },
+                "desc": "Spurt increases the damage of Champions two slots away by $amount%" },
             {"desc": "Spurt increases the damage of adjacent Champions by $amount%"}
         ]},